 The timeline of the Wars of the Roses can be traced back to 1399 when Henry of Bolingbroke deposed his cousin Richard II and ascended to the throne.
 Henry VI was from the same line but he was a weak king with little hold on the throne.
 This gave rise to the rival claims on throne which eventually led to the war in 1455.
 The war continued for 32 years and ended in 1487 with the victory of Henry Tudor.

-Reason for the Wars of the Roses
+Reason for the Wars